Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Fake Clues: 1/5
 **Poor - Needs significant revision**

-The fake clues fail to misdirect effectively.
-Neither 'young detective' nor 'space explorers' points to 'The Hobbit' or 'Percy Jackson & The Olympians: The Lightning Thief', which are the incorrect choices.
-They are entirely irrelevant to all the given options, failing to create plausible misdirection towards wrong answers.
+Both fake clues fail to effectively misdirect to any of the *incorrect* answer choices (The Hobbit, Percy Jackson).
+Instead, they describe genres (detective mystery, space sci-fi) entirely unrelated to any of the provided options, making them ineffective for their intended purpose.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices